projectriff/cli/docs/riff_knative.md

 ---
 ## riff knative

-Knative runtime for riff functions
+Knative runtime for riff workloads

 ### Synopsis

-The Knative runtime uses Knative Configuration and Route resources to deploy an application or function.
+The Knative runtime uses Knative Configuration and Route resources to deploy a workload.
 Knative provides both a zero-to-n autoscaler and managed ingress.

 ### Options